Affordable Car Insurance

 Ask for automated paymentsIt’s possible that your no down payment insurance could cost more than an annual premium paid in full.
 Ask your new provider to set you up with automatic monthly billing to automatically bring your monthly premium down even more.

 Take advantage of the extrasIf you can’t do anything to get your no down payment insurance quote to drop, at the very least, look for a company that offers some freebies.
-For example, Progressive provides an in-car Snapshot device to track driving and potentially lower rates; some insurers build “extras” into their standard car insurance policies, including coverage for transportation expenses after an accident, locksmith services, and pet injuries.
+For example, many companies provide an in-car device to track driving and potentially lower rates; some insurers build “extras” into their standard car insurance policies, including coverage for transportation expenses after an accident, locksmith services, and pet injuries.